Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 I could not sleep properly at night.
 I gained a lot of weight and I was overly stressed.
 This seemed like a nightmare that had no end.

-I was stuck in this soul sucking for a couple of years before my father expired and things took a turn.
-I could no longer work in this toxic environment, so I quit job and started my own freelancing work.
+I was stuck in this soul-sucking for a couple of years before my father expired and things took a turn.
+I could no longer work in this toxic environment, so I quit my job and started my own freelancing work.

-At this point in my life I felt relieved.
-Although, I was struggling financially, but there was a sigh of relief.
+At this point in my life, I felt relieved.
+Although I was struggling financially, there was a sigh of relief.
 I felt free for the first time.
-And at that point I was hit by a positive vibration that drifted me towards spirituality.
+And at that point, I was hit by a positive vibration that drifted me towards spirituality.

-I had this realization that I the reason I was unhappy and unsuccessful was because I was acting selfish.
+I had this realization that the reason I was unhappy and unsuccessful was that I was acting selfishly.
 When I say selfish I mean it in a way that I was not creating any value for others through my work and choices in life.

 I was always looking for answers to questions like ‘What’s in it for me’, ‘Will I be happy doing this’, ‘Will my parents and family approve of this’.

 But now there was a whole paradigm shift and I just didn’t care about any of that stuff.

 When you create value in the form of unconditional service to humanity, the universe takes care of your survival and emotional needs.
 You automatically start receiving abundance and unconditional love.

 The more we act out of our animalistic nature – the more we strengthen our unproductive and negative tendencies (like anger, envy, and hatred).
 And the more we practice positive virtues like love, compassion, and empathy – the more conscious we become and ascend higher in spirituality.

 Even animals like dogs have the capacity to raise their consciousness up to a level where they can understand love and affection.